Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 Your Walt Disney World vacation starts at home, months ahead of time with My Disney Experience.
+You can install the app onto your smart phone or access on desktop.
 Sign in and create an account, and then add your vacation details here.
 You can schedule FastPass+, make dining reservation, link your Park tickets and add your Disney resort hotel room information here (even if you didn’t book the room through the Disney site).

 This is all really important stuff so be sure to take your time during the vacation planning process to make all these schedules and reservations.
 You’ll thank yourself later for taking the time to pre-plan and book ahead!
 Disney World is not a “wing it” kind of place like Disneyland.
 Most of the time, you can just show up on any given day at Disneyland and plan as you go.
 But if you want to make the most of your time at Disney World you really should do these things pre-trip.

 If you’ve ever flown in to California, you know that there isn’t any special transportation available for Disneyland Resort guests.
 Fortunately Disney’s Magical Express Bus in Orlando will transport you (for free!) from Orlando International Airport to your Walt Disney World Resort hotel if you are a resort guest.
 They will also deliver your luggage, handling it from baggage claim straight to your room!
 There are a few Disney World-area hotels that do not participate in this program (namely the Swan & Dolphin and Shades of Green) so make sure to check first.